ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_overall_vm-encrypt/guide.en-gb.md

 **How do I enable VM encryption with vNKP**?

-If you don't want the advantages of OVHcloud KMS (OKMS) and you still want to enable VM encryption, you can do this by adding in vSphere a **Native Key Provider**
+If you don't want the advantages of OVHcloud KMS (OKMS) and you still want to enable VM encryption, you can do this by adding a **Native Key Provider** in vSphere.

 ![Native Key Provider](images/key_provider_native.png){.thumbnail}